tc39/proposal-temporal/docs/calendar-draft.md

 - `[[Calendar]]`
 - `[[RefIsoYear]]`

 For calendars that use ISO-style months, such as Gregorian, Solar Buddhist, and Japanese, "RefIsoDay" and "RefIsoYear" can be ignored.
 However, for lunar and lunisolar calendars, such as Hebrew, Saudi Arabian Islamic, and Chinese, these additional fields allow those calendars to disambiguate which YearMonth and MonthDay are being represented.
+The fields are called "Ref", or "reference", because they are only used in calendars that need them.

 ## Temporal.Calendar interface